scruz10FAU/seabirdCode/seabirdControlVision/scripts/README.md

 `intensity` is the mean HSV Value of the lit pixels, normalized 0.0–1.0.
 For a `"blue"` result, values below ~0.4 suggest the beacon may be off or too dim to classify reliably in daylight.

+`hue_votes` fractions sum to 1.0. `"other"` is the fraction of lit pixels whose hue falls in a gap between the defined bands.

 **Tuning notes:**
-- `_SAT_MIN` and `_VAL_MIN` at the top of the file control the HSV thresholds used in the Stage 3 color classification fallback.
-Increase `_VAL_MIN` if background objects are picked up as lit; decrease it if the beacon light is dim and being missed.
+- `_SAT_MIN` and `_VAL_MIN` at the top of the file control which pixels count as "lit".
+Increase `_VAL_MIN` if background objects are picked up; decrease it if a dim beacon is being missed.
+- `_HUE_BANDS` defines the strict hue ranges for red, green, and blue.
+Each band is `(center, half_width, label)` in OpenCV degrees (0–180).
+Gaps between bands are intentional — ambiguous hues fall to `"other"` rather than mis-snapping to the nearest color.
+If a known color is misclassified, run with `--log` and inspect the `vote_*` columns to find where the pixels are actually landing, then widen the corresponding band.
-- The Stage 2 confidence threshold is hardcoded at `0.3` in `isolate_and_classify()` — lower than the main detection threshold to prefer finding something rather than falling back to full-crop HSV.
+- The Stage 2 confidence threshold is hardcoded at `0.3` in `isolate_and_classify()` — lower than the main detection threshold to prefer finding something rather than falling back to full-crop analysis.
+- A color must win ≥ 30% of lit-pixel votes to be declared the result.
+Below that threshold the result is `"unknown"`.
-- To flag a potentially-off blue beacon in consuming code, check `color == "blue" and intensity < 0.4`.
+- To flag a potentially-off blue beacon in consuming code: `color == "blue" and intensity < 0.4`.

 ---